5 Written questions

-- a Tendinous strands running from the papillary muscles to the atrioventricular valves.
+- c Tendinous strands running from the papillary muscles to the atrioventricular valves.
 The papillary muscles are attatched by thin, strong connective tissue strings.

-- b The part that decreases heart rate.
+- d The part of the cardioregulatory center that increases heart rate.

 - the larger, flat part at the opposite end of the heart; the flat portion directed posteriorly and superiorly.